 RCA is an option, then, but it’s probably going to be your last resort.
 Higher-end soundbars may have the connections to accomplish an RCA connection just because they take an “everything and the kitchen sink” mentality, and some mid-range models have these connections because they know you might be using a more dated Television, but many premium soundbar options don’t bother including RCA jacks at all.

-So, now that you understand the various methods you may want to use to connect your soundbar directly to the audio source, there's one more option you might be wondering about.
+So, now that you understand the various methods you may want to use to connect your soundbar directly to the audio source, there's one more option you might be wondering about (in addition to setting up a microphone with it which we have a guide on).
 If you currently have an amplifier or a receiver, you may be wondering if you should connect your soundbar to your Television using that equipment.

-Even if you don't already have the equipment on hand, you may be wondering if adding an amplifier or receiver will increase the sound quality.
-We have another article talking in more detail about this, but the long and short of it is that you probably don't want to be using an amplifier or receiver with your soundbar.
+Even if you don't already have the equipment on hand, you may be wondering if adding an amplifier or receiver will increase the sound quality (it will - we've explained why before) We have another article talking in more detail about this, but the long and short of it is that you probably don't want to be using an amplifier or receiver with your soundbar.

 First, a setup with a receiver and a soundbar leads to added complexity, with more hardware and cables to manage that aren't going to get you anything extra.
 If you're soundbar doesn't have the available ports to support the level of audio quality you want, then adding a receiver is not going to get you there, because soundbars are not designed to work with receivers.